-Page 1 is the feathers, page 2 in the two piece headband, and page 3 is the accessories.
+Page 1 is the feathers, page 2 is the two piece headband, and page 3 is the accessories.
 Each completed headband takes one of each page…or more if you’d like more feathers.
 I printed the headband (page 2) on Kraft paper or light brown cardstock.
 Then print the other 2 pages on bright white cardstock.

-If you are planning on making out a lot of these (like for a school or church gathering or big families), it might be a good idea to print the feathers on colored paper.
+If you are planning on making a lot of these (like for a school or church gathering or big families), it might be a good idea to print the feathers on colored paper.
 Print a page of red, orange, yellow, green, etc. That way you would have plenty of feathers in every fall color.

 Step #2: Write on the feathers.

 This process is quite heartwarming and cute.
 I had fun watching my daughter think about what she is thankful for and revealing what is inside her grateful heart.
 My little one is learning to write so I had her write the words herself, but you could easily be the scribe for the tiny kids…or put an older one in charge of that.